-Welcome to the insanely sparkly world of Tiara King, Author, Jewellery & Accessory Designer and Consultant, Wardrobe Stylist, Lifestyle Blogger, Publisher and full-time Carer.
+Welcome to the insanely sparkly world of Tiara King, Author, Jewellery Designer, Stylist, Lifestyle Blogger, Publisher and full-time Carer.

 Tiara has been creating jewellery and accessories since 1990 and turned her obsessive love for all things sparkling into her company, Jewel Divas, in 2008 to sell her creations online.
 She creates amazing one of a kind jewelled pieces of couture clothing plus jewellery to sell and wear, and is amassing her own huge personal collection.
 She added styling to her repertoire through the Academy of Professional Image, choosing to go with wardrobe and accessory styling as she loves to organise and colour co-ordinate, and added jewellery consultations into the mix as well.

 Tiara blogs at her style site, Jewel Divas Style, a one stop blog for style, sparkle, bling and dancing under disco balls.
 It also has its very own Style Store where Tiara sells pre-owned clothing and accessories as well as other sparkling goodies straight from her wardrobe.
 JDS is all about living life to the fullest when it comes to your funky clothing and sparkling accessories.
 The more the merrier, the bigger the better!
 “BE YOURSELF and wear as much jewellery as possible” is her philosophy!